Adding dynamic behavior

 With this understanding, we can now implement the to-do item creation logic.

 The first thing we want to do is to retrieve the existing list of to-dos from the socket.
-This can be done using Pattern matching since both the the value and socket are maps.
+This can be done using [Pattern matching](/elixir-fundamentals/pattern-matching.md) since both the the `value` and `socket` are maps.

 def handle_event(